gdams/adoptium/content/blog/emt4j-an-easier-upgrade-for-java-applications/index.md

 There are many possible reasons.
 For example, JDK 8 introduces Lambda at the language level, which is attractive to developers.
 The JDK 11 update at the language level is optional.
 However, compared with upgrading from other versions to JDK 8 (upgrading from JDK 6/7 to JDK 8 is insensitive to applications), upgrading to JDK 11/17 will be much more difficult, and there will be many compatibility problems.
 For example:

-1. Deletion of some APIs such as sun.misc.\* results in ClassNotFoundException in the code
+1. Deletion of some packages such as `sun.misc.\*` results in `ClassNotFoundException` in the running code.

 2. Changes in the schema of the Java Version cause an exception to the original logic for determining the Java version.